Arizona Drug and Alcohol Facts and Statistics

 Source: The Tempe Coalition

-• Most young Tempe teens obtain alcohol from their home or from the home of a friend. (the Arizona Youth Survey and data gathered from local youth focus group)
+• Most young Tempe, Arizona teens obtain alcohol from their home or from the home of a friend. (the Arizona Youth Survey and data gathered from local youth focus group)

 • In 2013, there were over 1,000 drug-related deaths in Arizona.
 Over one third involved prescription drugs.
 (Source: Arizona Department of Health Services, Vital Statistics)